nlesc-ave/ave-rest-service/README.md

     /data/tomato/SL.2.40/gene_models.bb
 ```

-The last argument is the bigbed formatted file with genes (`/data/tomato/SL.2.40/gene_models.bb` in this example), it must be an absolute path which starts with `/data/` and must be present inside the Docker container.
+The last argument is the bigbed formatted file with genes (`/data/tomato/SL.2.40/gene_models.bb` in this example), it must be an absolute path which starts with `/data/` and must be readable by anyone inside the Docker container.

 Registration can take some time because a [Whoosh](https://whoosh.readthedocs.io) full text index is build.